-In the second line he refers to the month of April as “proud-pied” this means that the month was proud in its exhibition of its colours.
+In the second line he refers to the month of April as “proud-pied” this means that the month was proud in the exhibition of its colors.
 In this case, he refers to the month as a “he,” and “he” was “dressed in all his trim”.
 His clothes were of the finest variety.

-These factors came together to make the season seem youthful, as if the very spirit of youth had been embodied in the colours and textures of the world.
+These factors came together to make the season seem youthful as if the very spirit of youth had been embodied in the colors and textures of the world.
 The season was especially remarkable, so much so that Saturn was happy and laughing with April.
-In this context the name “Saturn” refers to the ancient Roman god, also known as Cronos, from Greek mythology.
+In this context, the name “Saturn” refers to the ancient Roman god, also known as Cronos, from Greek mythology.
 He is commonly associated with sluggishness and gloominess.
-Therefore his laughter and leaping is all the more notable.
+Therefore his laughter and leaping are all the more notable.

 Yet nor the lays of birds, nor the sweet smell